effektif/user-docs/docs/forms.rst

    Deleting a form field

-The other field configuration properties are as follows.
+You can also configure the following properties.

 * `Description` - an optional field description, shown via context-sensitive help icon
-* `Initial value` - an optional default field value that is used to pre-populate the form
+* `Initial value` - an optional default value that pre-populates the form field
-* `Read-only` - specifies that the value is not editable, used to display previously-entered information
+* `Read-only` - specifies that you cannot edit the value, used to display previously-entered information
-* `Mandatory` - specifies that a field value is required, so that the form cannot be completed without a value
+* `Mandatory` - specifies that you must enter a field value, so that you cannot complete the form without a value for this field
 * `Allow entering multiple values` - specifies that the field has a list of values that you add and remove independently

-Text fields also have an additional `Multi-line` option that specifies that the form field be displayed as a multi-line text input area, for longer text values.
+Text fields also have an additional `Multi-line` option that configures Effektif to display the form field as a multi-line text input area, for longer text values.

-When you enable the `Allow entering multiple values` option, the field is shown differently on forms.
+When you enable the `Allow entering multiple values` option, the field appears differently on forms.
-Each value you enter is added to the list.
+Entering a value adds it to the list.
 Use the × icon to remove a value.

 .. figure:: /_static/images/forms/multiple-values.png